-While using Eventing Functions or Handlers, the following terminologies are used.
+While using Eventing Functions or handlers, the following terminologies are used.

 Eventing Functions offers a computing paradigm using which developers can handle data changes via the handlers of OnUpdate or OnDelete.
 Resources are managed at or above the Eventing Function level, and the containing Eventing Function scopes the state of all handlers.

-|In the 6.5 release, the handler code is compressed (with the compressed size is limited to 128KB).|
+|Since the 6.5 release, the handler code is compressed (with the compressed size limited to 128KB).|

 The OnUpdate handler gets called when a document is created or modified.
 Two major limitations exist.
 First, if a document is modified several times in a short duration, the calls may be coalesced into a single event due to deduplication.
 Second, it is not possible to discern between Create and Update operations.

-The OnDelete handler gets called when a document is created or modified.
-Two major limitations exist.
-First, it is not possible to discern between Expiration and Delete operation.
-Second, it is not possible to get the value of the document that was just deleted or expired.
+One major limitation exists - it is not possible to get the value of the document that was just deleted or expired.

 The persistent state of a handler is captured in the below external elements, and all states that appears on the execution stack are ephemeral